 - In-house Career Center connects students with tools and resources to help them land valuable internships and full-time employment after graduation.

-- Students can earn an MBA alongside their bachelor’s degree through the 4+1 program.
+- Students can earn a Master of Business Administration (MBA) alongside their bachelor’s degree through the 4+1 program.

 - Budget Analyst

 - Treasury Analyst

 - International accounting specialist